 - Use your fingertips or a handheld scalp massager to rub the mixture into your roots and stimulate blood flow to the scalp.

-- Leave the hydrating oil overnight and wash out in the morning with shampoo.
+- Leave the hydrating oil overnight and wash out in the morning with your favorite vegan shampoo.

 More from VEGAMOUR